EraldyHq/kubee/resources/charts/external-secrets-crds/README.md

-# Kube-X External Secret CRDS
+# Kubee External Secret CRDS

 ## About